 (They look at each other.
 In unison, they take and release a focused breath that starts as a contented sigh on exhale but turns into a bit of a growl.
 They look out.)

 (THE BEAUTIFUL ONE enters the bathroom, bringing it into being as he enters.
 Having learned his lesson from last time, he checks the stall, finds it empty, then approaches the mirror.
 He shoots his cuffs and straightens his tie before beginning to practice a range of expressions, accompanied by the appropriate gestures [e.g., hand-shaking, etc.].
 He is concerned.
 Gregarious.
 Commanding.
 Affable.
 Contemplative.
-Seven different types of charming, all of which read genuine.
+Various types of charming, all of which read genuine.)

+THE BEAUTIFUL ONE

+(gregarious, to one person)

+Now that is exactly the type of attitude this country needs.

+(humble, to another)

+Thank you, sir; we appreciate your support.

+(winking, to a third)

+On it, Mr. President!

+(He continues with his expressions.
 But the last one sticks too long and suddenly morphs into something horrible.
 He stares.
 There is an echo of the OUTCASTS’ song.
 What is he doing here?
 There is a knock at the door.
 He recomposes himself.)

 the beautiful one